Diplomate, American College of Veterinary Behaviorists (ACVB)

 Punishment is not an effective training approach.
 It creates fear and anxiety and can be dangerous for the owner if the pet reacts aggressively.
 We will show you how to interact with your pet in a positive manner that creates a happy, trusting relationship.

 A behavior consultation at a veterinary facility is $399.
 Inter-dog aggression cases with multiple dogs are $399 for EACH dog-all dogs involved in the behavior problem must be individually evaluated.
-Rechecks, are $199 and occur ~3-6 months after the initial appointment via telemedicine (phone, FaceTime/Zoom).
+Rechecks, are $199 and occur ~2-6 months after the initial appointment via telehealth (phone, FaceTime or Zoom).
 Annual behavior rechecks are $199 and MUST occur in person.
 All weekend and emergency appointments incur a $50 convenience fee.
 Discounted appointments are available for 501c3s rescues, shelters, police, SAR, trainer, veterinarian and LVT owned dogs.

-House calls within Loudoun County are $795.
+House calls within Loudoun County are $799.
 Other locations are by private arrangement with the total cost varying according to distance traveled and time involved.
-Please use the contact form to schedule a house call.
+Options may be limited due to the restrictions necessary to maintain social distancing during COVID.
+Please use the contact form to schedule a house call and discuss options.